rogsme/yams.media/content/install/steps.md

 You can check the countries list here: https://mullvad.net/en/servers/ [brazil]:
 ```

 Select a country for the VPN to connect to.
 You can always check Mullvad's list here: https://mullvad.net/en/servers/.
-You should choose a country that is close to yours, or even choose your own country.
-If you don't choose anything, its going to default to Brazil.
+You should choose a country that is close to yours, or you can even choose your own country if it's available.
+The closer the server is, the better speeds you'll get.
+If you don't choose anything, the installer its going to default to Brazil.

 ### Finishing the installation